metaterminal/metaterminal.fyi/content/blog/hunt-analysis/index.md

 <h4 id="length">The Hunt Length Trend</h4>

 Chris King has compiled data on finishing times [here](https://x.com/ckingsc/status/1612833874123567106/photo/1).
-Sadly this data runs only up to 2022, although it goes pretty far back!
+Sadly this runs only up to 2022, although it goes pretty far back!

 According to my own calculations and the [Puzzle Wiki](https://www.puzzles.wiki/wiki/MIT_Mystery_Hunt_2025), 2023 through to 2025 took 66, 64, and 47 hours respectively for the Coin to be found.
 So while 2023 and 2024 are both significantly longer than average, 2025 was more of a return to form (indeed, it cuts right down the middle of the wide-variance graph).